MicrosoftDocs/azure-devops-docs/docs/boards/queries/view-run-query.md

 <a id="tips-queries-hub"> </a>

-## Directory-focused Queries pages
+## Query directory

-The **Queries** page now contains a directory-focused view which you can filter to find specific queries of interest.
+The **Queries** page contains a directory-focused view which you can filter to find specific queries of interest.
 Previously, the **Queries** page presented the queries folders, query editor, and query results all within the same view.

 With this change, some functionality has been added and some has changed.
-For more information, see [Query FAQs, Navigate and Folders](query-faqs.yml)

 ::: moniker-end

-::: moniker range=">= azure-devops-2019"

 <a id="favorites" />

-## Tasks you can perform from the Favorites or All pages
+## All and Favorites supported tasks

 You can perform most tasks for viewing and running queries from each of the queries list pages as indicated in the following table.
 Only queries you save under **My Queries** and have favorited show up under **My Favorites**.
 Only queries saved under **Shared Queries** can be favorited by a team.